TimothyMcGreyMuffinJrTheThird/3D-Cut-Lab/README.md

-How to Use the Program (Full Guide)
+How to use the Program (Full Guide)
 ---

 <img width="299,5" height="375,5" alt="image" src="https://github.com/user-attachments/assets/d6c36527-6b25-47cd-ad0f-b42d3be05099" />